Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Review and summary

 If we multiply the above left-hand side by $\eps^{d-2}$, and then further by $\eps^{-2}$ -- which we do because $V_\eps(\cdot) = \eps^{-2} V\big(\cdot/\eps \big)$ -- and integrate over $[0,T]$, then we obtain the left-hand side in the statement of the claim.
 Thus, the claim follows from the above two inequalities.

-Claim~\ref{c.boundcollision} falls short of Lemma~\ref{l.boundcollision} in a number of ways, including the appearance of the factor~$\sup_{n,m} \alpha(n,m)$ on its right-hand side.
+Claim~\ref{c.boundcollision} falls short of Lemma~\ref{l.boundcollision} in a number of ways.
+One of these is a minor point: the use of the localization event $\dist x_i(t) \dist \leq K$, employed to permit the application of Proposition~\ref{p.pl}.
+Lemma~\ref{l.bigdisp} can easily be used to dispense with this detail, at the expense of an increase in the constant on the right-hand side in the claimed inequality.
+A more important shortcoming is the appearance of the factor~$\sup_{n,m} \alpha(n,m)$ on this right-hand side.
 The reason that such a factor appears is because particle pair presence at distance of order $\eps$ at positive times is penalized due to the microscopic repulsion phenomenon which has been central to this survey, and which in particular we discussed in Section~\ref{s.torus}.
 Crudely, if $\alpha(n,m)$ is high, then the density for such presence is not of order $\eps^{d-2}$ but of order $\alpha(n,m)^{-1} \eps^{d-2}$.
 Proposition~\ref{p.pl} is not built to acknowledge this microscopic repulsion effect and the unwanted $\alpha$ goes uncancelled when the proposition is applied.

 Lemma~\ref{l.boundcollision} experiences no such limitation.
 But of course its description of positive time particle distribution is limited to a very specific aspect of the overall dynamics; in comparison, Proposition~\ref{p.pl} is a robust tool, that will say something meaningful about any such aspect, when its hypotheses are satisfied.